-The Michigan Transfer Agreement (MTA) replaces the MACRAO Agreement beginning Fall 2014 and facilitates the transfer of students from community colleges to four-year colleges and universities in Michigan.
-By carefully choosing courses, students may obtain an associate degree from LMC and complete the MTA; however students do not need to obtain a degree in order to earn the MTA designation.
+The Michigan Transfer Agreement (MTA) facilitates the transfer of students from community colleges to four-year colleges and universities in Michigan.
+By carefully choosing courses, students may obtain an associate degree from LMC and complete the MTA; however, students do not need to obtain a degree in order to earn the MTA designation.
 Students who would like to request the "Michigan Transfer Agreement Satisfied" statement on their transcript should contact the Records Office for an MTA evaluation.